Bruce S. Bryant

 Bruce Samuel Bryant (born November 21, 1961) is an American politician and boiler operator.
 Bryant served as a Democratic State Senator from Maine's 14th District, representing part of Oxford County as well as the town of Jay in adjacent Franklin County.
 A resident of Dixfield, Bryant graduated from Dirigo High School and began working in the NewPage Paper Mill in Rumford in 1980.

-He sought election to the Maine Senate in 2002 and was elected.
+Bryant sought election to the Maine Senate in 2002 and was elected.
 He won re-election in 2004, 2006 and 2008.
 He was unable to seek re-election in 2010 due to term limits and was replaced by union leader and state representative John L. Patrick.

 He is the younger brother of fellow Democratic politician Mark Bryant, a Maine State Representative.
 In 2007, they discovered that Republican State Senator Paula Benoit—who was adopted as a baby—is their aunt.